 Plavix Uses, Side Effects, and Tips for Safe Blood Thinner Medication

-Theodore Galvani Jun 11 0 Comments
+Daniel Whiteside Jun 11 10 Comments

 If you asked a hundred Aussies to name a medicine that keeps people alive after a heart attack, you’d hear the word Plavix sooner or later.
 This little pink pill is a lifeline for folks with dodgy tickers, but most people only know the name from an ad or as a scribble on Nan’s pill bottle.
 Plavix is everywhere in Melbourne.
 Go for brunch in Fitzroy, and you’ll probably spot someone fishing a tablet out of a pillbox.
 But what does this pill actually do, and what are the things nobody tells you about staying on a blood thinner?